Palam: History

+There was once a prolonged feud between the Solanki Rajputs of Palam and the Gujjars of neighbouring villages.
+During this conflict, Thakur Karan Singh Solanki was slain by members of the opposing group.
+The Solankis later avenged his death and recovered his body, after which a samadhi was constructed in his honour.
+This memorial came to be popularly known as the “Chhatri”.
+The account reflects the intense inter-village rivalries and territorial conflicts that characterized rural Delhi in earlier periods.
+Initially there were 12 villages of the Solanki Rajputs in the Palam region.
+After conflicts with nearby Gujjar settlements, the Solankis captured several surrounding villages, expanding their presence to around 18 villages, while some Gujjar groups moved towards eastern part of Delhi.

+During the Mughal period, Palam continued to function as an important settlement on the outskirts of Delhi.
+Despite rapid urbanisation in the modern era, the village has retained elements of its historical identity and remains associated with the Solanki Rajput community.

 Palam is listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 5,726,787 dams for the imperial treasury and supplying a force of 1000 infantry and 70 cavalry.

 Palam is referenced in a sarcastic Persian verse commenting on the weakness of the Mughal Empire in its Late Period: Sultanat-e-Shah-e-Alam, Az Dilli ta Palam, which means "The dominion of Emperor Shah Alam begins from Delhi and ends at Palam."
 This indicates that Palam existed during the rule of the Mughal Empire in India.

 Palam and surrounding suburbs of Delhi were recaptured by the Maratha forces led by Baji Rao I, in their attempt to take Delhi back from Mughals in 1753.

 Geography

 Palam is situated 20 km southwest of the New Delhi City Centre.
 It is surrounded by Delhi Cantt, Dwarka and Janakpuri.
 Palam is part of the "Dwarka Sub-Division" of the South West Delhi District.